“SUGAR MACHINE: Medical Technologies and Plantation Legacies in the Caribbean Diabetes Epidemic”

 Description of the presentation: “Sugar… has been one of the massive demographic forces in world history,” anthropologist Sidney Mintz famously wrote decades ago in “Sweetness and Power.”
 Today, this observation holds an additional layer of meaning as diabetic sugar has become a leading cause of death in many countries in the world, including in the Central American country of Belize.
 Amid eerie injuries, changing bodies, amputated limbs, and untimely deaths, many people across the Caribbean and parts of the Americas simply call the affliction “sugar” — language that trails many layered histories of proximity to premature death and disproportionate injuries.
 “Sugar machine” was what one woman called her broken glucose meter, for which she could no longer afford the device’s expensive test strips.
 “Sugar machine” was also what she called the rusted wheels and abandoned machinery of a nearby colonial sugarcane plantation.
 Thinking with the terms people themselves commonly used to describe living with diabetic sugar, and investigating them as a form of “implicit memory” (Michel-Rolph Trouillot), this talk explores the patterned injuries that continue to compound in a new era of unequal sugar economies and industrial profit engines.
 It explores the uneasy ways that sugar’s role in racial capitalism and settler colonialism materially reshaped the biologies of landscapes and impacts their inhabitants across generations, and highlights the ongoing work of the families and communities struggling to repair and remake systems of food, land, technology, and medicine.

-Co-sponsored by the Holtz Center for Science and Technology Studies at UW-Madison and the Sawyer Seminar: Interrogating the Plantationocene”.
+Co-sponsored by the Holtz Center for Science and Technology Studies at UW-Madison and the The Andrew W. Mellow Foundation John E. Sawyer Seminar: Interrogating the Plantationocene”.